 Any reductions to rate increases caused by lack of credible experience can potentially be reversed in subsequent rate increase requests as credibility increases.

-Similar adjustments may apply when incomplete or inconsistent information is provided by the company (after initial attempts to resolve significant differences or gaps).
+Similar adjustments may apply when incomplete or inconsistent information is provided by the insurer (after initial attempts to resolve significant differences or gaps).

-Reconciliation of aggregate and sample policy applications
+Reconciliation of aggregate and sample policy applications.

 In many cases, the aggregate and sample policy applications will result in similar current LLRs.